What to Expect When Quitting

-Only 4 to 7 percent of smokers that quit "cold turkey" are successful in staying smokefree.
+Only 4 to 7 percent of smokers that try to quit "cold turkey" are successful in staying smokefree.
 The rest of us need a plan.
-Our Freedom From Smoking program has helped hundreds of thousands of people quit smoking and walks individuals through the stages of quitting smoking that include: Smokers can get help from our cessation specialists behind the Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872), who can suggest lots of ways to quit smoking and to stay quit.
-For example:
+Our Freedom From Smoking program has helped hundreds of thousands of people quit smoking and covers topics including:

-- Using quit smoking medications* such as nicotine gum, skin patches, nasal spray, oral inhalers and the non-nicotine medications buproprion hydrochloride (Zyban®) and varenicline (Chantix®) to help relieve physical symptoms when trying to quit.
+- Using quit smoking medications* such as nicotine gum, patches, nasal spray, inhaler and lozenges and the non-nicotine medications buproprion (Zyban®) and varenicline (Chantix®) to help relieve physical symptoms

 It Takes Time

-Former smokers sometimes have urges to smoke months or even years after they quit.
+Former smokers sometimes get urges to smoke months or even years after they quit.
 This is normal.
 These urges will occur less often over time and they'll eventually stop completely.

 There Will Be Challenges

-Many people run into bumps on their journey to quitting smoking, such as:
+Many people run into bumps on their journey to becoming smokefree, such as: